All about your kitty’s appetite

-Nutrition is a topic that poses many questions.
+We are what we eat.
+Food is such an important part of keeping your cat healthy, and is also a hot topic of discussion.
 Whereas wild animals are able to piece together their own meal for the day, a cat kept indoors will be entirely dependent on the food you decide to give.
-On this page, we will attempt to give broad guidelines for life-phase: junior, adult and senior.
+So what’s the right choice?

-Since feline nutrition is such a broad topic, we’ve broken things up into several sections so that you can easily find the relevant information.
-Use the links in the table of contents on the left side for quick navigation.
+Since feline nutrition is such a broad topic, we’ve broken things up into several sections so that you can easily find the information that is relevant for you.
+We will give guidelines for each life phase that cats go through: junior, adult, and senior.
+Use the links in the table of contents for quick navigation.

 Part 1: Feeding kittens